GDPR: Data protection authority issues warning shot

+Around 50 companies in Berlin have been warned by the local data protection authority to finally comply with the GDPR.
+The basis has always been an illegal tracking of visitors.
 In doing so, the data protection authority shows that it also recognizes the problems on a technical level and issues a warning accordingly.
+A faulty cookie banner as a fig leaf is therefore increasingly useless.

 GDPR is enforced

-It does not always remain only with admonitions – recently an online shop in Lower Saxony was imposed a GDPR penalty of 65,000 €.
+It’s not always just warnings – recently an online store in Lower Saxony was fined €65,000 under the GDPR.
 The reason for this was a lack of updates and thus a successful hacking attack on customer data.

 But even third-party cookies remain a problem,just as external tracking scripts regularly lead to a deteriorated PageSpeed.